Load audio data

 import auditok

-Read and split data from the microphone
+Read audio data from the microphone

 import auditok